ids/cluster-builder/node-packer/README.md

   - VMware's [ovftool](https://my.vmware.com/web/vmware/details?downloadGroup=OVFTOOL420-OSS&productId=614)  in $PATH
   - Ansible 2.3+ (brew install/upgrade ansible)

-> Note: To save time you may want to seed the __iso__ folder with the respective iso files used in the creation of CentOS, Photon or Atomic based VMs.
+> Note: To save time you may want to seed the __iso__ folder with the respective iso files used in the creation of CentOS, Photon or RHEL based VMs.
 Simply download them and place them in the __iso__ folder.
 Packer will download them on demand if they don't exist already in the folder.

 [PhotonOS ISO Download](http://dl.bintray.com/vmware/photon/2.0/GA/iso/photon-2.0-304b817.iso)